Enquire about Root Canal Dentistry

 Root canal treatment to save your natural tooth

 Our specialised team have undergone extensive training in the field of endodontics.
-At Fulham Road Dental we are equipped with the latest technology to perform these treatments with microscopic detail under local anesthetic.
-We will preserve as much of the tooth as possible so that it can be restored to function as a natural tooth post treatment.
+At Fulham Road Dental clinic we are equipped with the latest technology to perform these treatments with microscopic detail under local anaesthetic.
+We will preserve as much of the tooth as possible to restore it to function as a natural tooth post-treatment.

 Root Canal Procedure